brodock/wordpress-wplistcal/readme.txt

     > __Display Mode__ (string): `'list'` or `'table'`

     > __Event Format__ (string): The format of the list entries if Display Mode is set to `'list'`.
-You can use the following variables: %NAME%, %LINK%, %LINKEDNAME%, %START%, %END%, %DESCRIPTION%.
+You can use the following variables: %NAME%, %LINK%, %LINKEDNAME%, %START%, %END%, %DESCRIPTION%, %AUTHOR%, and %EXPORTURL%.
 You can also make statements dependent on a variable by wrapping them in curly brackets (ex. {Date: %START%}).
 See &quot;Dependent Statements&quot; below for more information.

     > __Date Format__ (string): The format to display the start and end date and time.
 Uses [the same date formatting that Wordpress uses](http://codex.wordpress.org/Formatting_Date_and_Time).